A brief overview of the sock matching problem: The sock matching theorem

-Let $(i,i)$ be the first point on the line $y=x$ which the Dyck path visits after $(0,0)$.
+{\bf Proof (The first one):} Let $(i,i)$ be the first point on the line $y=x$ which the Dyck path visits after $(0,0)$.
 Further, we take three possibilities into consideration: the line hits $y=x+k$ before $(i,i)$ (Case 1), the line hits $y=x+k$ after $(i,i)$ (Case 2), and the line hits $y=x+k$ both before and after $(i,i)$ (Case 3).

 The number of paths in the first case is $B_{i-1,k-1}C_{n-i}$.
 Namely, the number of ways to hit $y=x+k$ between $(0,0)$ and $(i,i)$ without hitting $y=x$ is the same as the number of ways to get from $(0,1)$ to $(i-1,i)$ hitting $y=x+k$ but not crossing $y=x+1$, which is $B_{i-1,k-1}$ and the number of ways to get from $(i,i)$ to $(n,n)$ without crossing $y=x$ is $C_{n-i}$.